magma/magma/docs/readmes/howtos/troubleshooting/datapath_connectivity.md

 5. From here onwards you are going to debug OVS datapath, so you need to select a UE and identify which traffic direction is broken.
 You can do so by
    - Generating uplink traffic in UE
    - Capturing packets on gtpu_sys_2152 device: `tcpdump -eni gtpu_sys_2152 host $UE_IP`.
-If you do not see any packet, it means that packets are not reaching GTP tunnel.
+If you do not see any packet, it means that packets are not reaching the GTP tunnel.
 Check S1 connectivity to debug further.
    - *NATed datapath*: Capture packets on gtp_br0 `tcpdump -eni gtp_br0 host $UE_IP`.
 If you don't see any packets, try debugging with the `dp_probe_cli.py` utility.
 This utility would show which OVS table is dropping the packet.
    - *NATed datapath*: you also need to check if the packet is egressing on the SGi port.
 You can do so by running tcpdump on SGi port